Day Trips South of San Francisco

 Santa Cruz

 A full day of California beach culture.
-The Beach Boardwalk is the last remaining seaside amusement park on the West Coast — and admission is free (rides cost extra).
-Beyond the boardwalk, there’s excellent surfing at Steamer Lane, a funky downtown with great bookstores and taco shops, and nearby redwood forests in the Santa Cruz Mountains.
+The Beach Boardwalk is the last remaining seaside amusement park on the West Coast.
+Admission is free; rides cost extra.
+Beyond the boardwalk, there is surfing at Steamer Lane, a downtown of bookstores and taco shops, and redwood forests in the Santa Cruz Mountains.

 🎢 Beach Boardwalk 🏄 Surfing 🌲 Redwoods 🛍 Downtown

-Local tip: Take Highway 1 down (scenic, slower) and Highway 17 back (faster, through the mountains).
-Steamer Lane is a legendary surf break — great to watch even if you don’t surf.
-Don’t miss the Santa Cruz Wharf for seafood.
+Local tip: Take Highway 1 down for the scenic route, Highway 17 back through the mountains for speed.
+Steamer Lane is one of the famous surf breaks.
+Worth watching even if you do not surf.
+Stop at the Santa Cruz Wharf for seafood.

 🚗 2.5 hours each way